-- Most organizations are tracking this information in their talent pipelines as well by using their ATS (Applicant Tracking System).
+- Most organizations are tracking this information in their talent pipelines as well by using ATS software.
 75% of companies collect gender data and 69% collect race and ethnicity data in their hiring pipeline.

 - While capturing this diversity data allows for representation to form part of organizational analytics, it is underutilized.
 Of the companies surveyed, 52% of companies analyze employee attrition by gender, and 40% by race and ethnicity.

 - These companies look at promotion and inward mobility data by gender in 46% percent of cases, and by race and ethnicity in 33% of cases.